openshift/lvm-operator/doc/design/thin_pool.md

 - The `deviceClass` API in the `LVMClusterSpec` will contain the mapping between a device-class and a thin-pool in volume group.
 - One device-class will be mapped to a single thin pool.
 - User should be able to configure the thin-pool size based on percentage of the available volume group size.
-- Default chunk size of the thin pool will be 512 kiB
+- Default chunk size of the thin pool will be 128 kiB
 - `lvmd.yaml` config file should be updated with the device class, volume group and thin-pool mapping.
-- Alerts should be triggered if a thin-pool `data` or `metadata` available size crosses a predefined threshold limit.
+- Alerts should be triggered if the thin-pool `data` or `metadata` usage crosses a predefined threshold limit.

 ## Design Details